 For more information about Port Mapping settings, see Network > Mapping and filtering recording options.

 To debug your script, you can use the Oracle DB breakdown graphs.
 To gather data for this graph, you turn on the trace mechanism before running the script.

 To manually turn on the tracing mechanism, use the nca_set_custom_dbtrace function.
-For more information, see the Function Reference.
+For more information, see the Function Reference (select the relevant version).